DogPlay Logo, Dog on a teeter

 I play hide and seek with my dog.
 I put him on a sit or down wait.
 Then I hide.
 When I am ready I call him.
 Watch out they sometimes peek.
 This is good for teaching the dog to wait until called as well as fun for you and your dog.
 Judy

-Tricks (Performance Art) - most dogs think that doing tricks if a kind of game.
+Tricks (Performance Art) - most dogs think that doing tricks is a kind of game.
 And if you use clicker training often the dog thinks he's training you.
 "Let's see ..... if I do this ....
 I can make her give me a treat!"

 Clicker Training